set-soft/AudioSeparation/tool/README.md

 But you'll need a PyTorch class for its architecture that creates the layers in the same order as the ONNX file.

+# Demucs to safetensors

+File: demucs2safetensors.py

+From a YAML file and the PyTorch components it creates safetensors version of the Demucs file.
+All metadata and models are contained in the new file.

 # Batch converter

 File: batch_convert.py